-Section 140.5 Activity Renewal Plan with an SAE Guidelines This option is available to local MA plans only.
+Section Activity Guidelines HPMS Plan Crosswalk Systems Enrollment Activities Enrollment Procedures Beneficiary Notifications 140.5 Renewal Plan with an SAE This option is available to local MA plans only.
 An MAO continues to offer a current contract year local MA PBP in the following contract year and retains all of the same PBP service area, but also adds one or more new service areas.
 The same PBP ID number must be retained in order for all current enrollees to remain in the same MA PBP in the following contract year.
-HPMS Plan Crosswalk HPMS Plan Crosswalk Definition: A following contract year plan that links to a current contract year plan and retains all of its plan service area from the current contract year, but also adds one or more new counties.
+HPMS Plan Crosswalk Definition: A following contract year plan that links to a current contract year plan and retains all of its plan service area from the current contract year, but also adds one or more new counties.
 The following year contract plan must retain the same plan ID as the current contract year plan.
-HPMS Plan Crosswalk Designation: Renewal Plan with an Systems Enrollment Activities The renewal PBP ID must remain the same so that current enrollees in the remaining in the service area will remain in the same PBP ID.
+HPMS Plan Crosswalk Designation: Renewal Plan with an SAE Note: If the following contract year plan has both an SAE and a SAR, the plan must be renewed as a renewal plan with a SAR.
+The renewal PBP ID must remain the same so that current enrollees in the remaining in the service area will remain in the same PBP ID.
 The MAO does not submit enrollment transactions for current contract year enrollees.
 The MAO submits enrollment transactions for new enrollees.
-Enrollment Procedures No enrollment request is required for current enrollees to remain enrolled in the renewal PBP in the following contract year.
+No enrollment request is required for current enrollees to remain enrolled in the renewal PBP in the following contract year.
 New enrollees must complete enrollment request.
-Beneficiary Notifications Current enrollees are sent a standard ANOC. remain in the same MA PBP in the following plan ID as the current contract year plan.
-HPMS Plan Crosswalk current contract year enrollees.
-The MAO submits enrollment transactions for new New enrollees must complete C . emonees. both an SAE and a SAR, the plan must be renewed as a renewal plan with a SAR.
+Current enrollees are sent a standard ANOC.